kerklangsi/BatchFile/README.md

-Perfect!
-Since you want a **general README that applies to any batch file**, including your tools like `YOLO & Image Extractor Tool.bat` and `Debug Log Tool.bat`, here’s a clean, universal template you can use:

----

 # Batch File Utilities

 This repository contains **Windows batch scripts** to automate various tasks.
 These scripts are designed to be **simple, portable, and easy to use**, without requiring programming knowledge.